FeedTheBeast/FTBJsonLib/readme.md

 * Download the source from this repo, either with git or as a zip/tarball.
 * Install Eclipse or IDEA
 * you will need project lombok integration installed see http://projectlombok.org/download.html for more info on its IDE integration.
 Gradle adds this to the classpath for you in the IDE for IDE building
-* To build a jar/exe using gradle run 'gradlew build' to generate the .exe version add 'launch4j' to the end after installing launch4j
+* To build a jar/exe using gradle run 'gradlew build' to generate the .jar
 * To generate IDE project with dependencies using gradle run 'gradlew eclipse' or 'gradlew idea' after running a build.

 * With Eclipse/idea, import generated project/module and build as usual.